he-patrick/htn-graphql-scanner/readme.md

 - **src/models/**:
   - **Scan.js**: Defines the data model for the "Scan" entity.
   - **User.js**: Defines the data model for the "User" entity.
+  - **Mealtime.js**: Defines the data model for the "Mealtime" entity.

 - **src/scripts/**:
   - **loadData.js**: The script used to load the JSON file data.